-5th YouthConnekt Africa summit ends with fresh calls to invest in youth | Africanews
+2022 YouthConnekt Africa summit ends in Rwanda with calls to invest in youth | Africanews

 Thousands of young innovators and leaders from all across the world attended the event to discuss different ways to promote growth and advancement for the youth of the African continent.

-This year’s summit was being held under the theme “Accelerating investments in Youth: Resilient Youth, Resilient Africa”.
+This year’s summit was on the theme “Accelerating investments in Youth: Resilient Youth, Resilient Africa”.

-It brought together participants from 30 African countries to discuss and chart a way forward on how to involve the youth in Africa’s trade, health, climate resilience and financing, technology, skilling for the future among other topics.
+It brought together participants from 30 African countries to discuss and chart a way forward on how to involve the youth in Africa’s trade, health, climate resilience and financing, technology, and skilling for the future among other topics.

 Ritah Karen, a student, was very much inspired by the sessions: "I feel very important being a youth, I learned from the Deputy President of Kenya that there is no elevator to success but we should take the steps, and I also learned that hard work without purpose, and discipline, nothing can ever be fulfilled."